 The report, one of several released by aid agencies around the two-year anniversary of the Jan.12 disaster, raises the issue of violence against women in the camps.

 Figures released in the report show the UN got only 60 per cent of the money it needed for protection in 2010, and 51 per cent in 2011.
-That lack of protection funding "has hampered prevention of acts of gender-based violence that up to four per cent of women IDPs [internally displaced persons]
+That lack of protection funding "has hampered prevention of acts of gender-based violence that up to four per cent of women IDPs [internally displaced persons] have reported."

 There are around 520,000 people living in tents and shelters, down from 1.5 million just after the earthquake.